ryanxingql/powerqe/README.md

 Main difference to MMEditing:

-- Support downsampling before enhancement and upsampling after enhancement to save memory.
+- Support down-sampling before enhancement and up-sampling after enhancement to save memory.
 - Save LQ, GT and output when testing.
 - Evaluate "LQ vs. GT" and "output vs. GT" when testing.
 - Bug fixed.

 MMEditing is a submodule of PowerQE.
-Users can easily upgrade the MMEditing, and add their own models to PowerQE without modifying the MMEdit package.
+One can easily upgrade the MMEditing, and add their own models to PowerQE without modifying the MMEditing repository.
 One should clone PowerQE along with MMEditing like this:

 ```bash
 git clone -b v3-dev --recurse-submodules --depth 1 https://github.com/ryanxingql/powerqe.git